-Truck Stop Services in British Columbia Market Research (2015-2016) – Philip Davies led this study.
+Truck Stop Services in British Columbia Market Research (2015-2016) – Transportation economist Philip Davies led this study.
 Collaborating team members are from Wave Point Consulting, S5 Services, and Site Economics.
 The BC provincial government wished to explore partnership opportunities and identify locations that would suit the development of comprehensive truck stop services.
 The scope of work included describing this industry’s growth potential within BC; identify the most promising locations for private sector development and explore the pros and cons of different partnership models.
-The project methodology required the use of both qualitative and quantitative analysis to: define the critical service requirements, develop an industry and growth profile, assessment of current services, identification of high priority locations, business case model and development of policy options.
+The transportation planning project methodology required the use of both qualitative and quantitative analysis to: define the critical service requirements, develop an industry and growth profile, assessment of current services, identification of high priority locations, business case model and development of policy options.

 Labour Force Profile of Port Drayage Drivers in Metro Vancouver (2012- 2013) – The Asia Pacific Gateway Skills Table partnered with the British Columbia Trucking Association (BCTA) to engage the services of a consultant to undertake an intercept survey and data analysis.
 The research objective was to provide labour market insights to industry stakeholders, including industry associations, training institutions, and government, that will help inform and guide future initiatives in the drayage sector.
 In this Davies Transportation Consulting led project Mr. Anderson has a vital role in gathering information, survey pre-testing, stakeholder communications, and analysis.
 R.A.
 Malatest and Associates Ltd. (RAM) was the project partner undertaking the surveys.